 It is also here where I have some of my best memories with the biggest influence of my career, and I’m sure my brothers would say the same, my grandfather, Joe Bradley.
 He never missed a night of the Parish Leagues.
 He may have shouted the wrong names (one time even calling Joe my sister Kate) at us when trying to encourage us on the pitch but we got the message loud and clear.

 I can still remember my brother Joe buying me my first hurley in New Ross, Wexford where my father is from.
-What you may not know, however, is that my first love is football.
+Football is as equally a passion of mine.
 Unfortunately, at underage level the football was quite the opposite of the hurling, where in this case it was quite seldom we won.
 Over the last number of years Blarney has seen a rise in football both at underage and adult level.
 A major influence on this has been that of Colm O’Connor.
 For me personally, Tom Hallahan and Terrance Ryan must be acknowledged when it comes to the efforts they put into minor and U21 football throughout my time at these grades.

 Over the last number of years playing with the Junior Bs has been a pleasure.
 It was the first time we really got involved with the legends of the club such as Colm Sheehan, Niall Hayes, Cormac O’ Keeffe and co.
 Much praise has to be given to Frankie Downey, Donal O’Donovan and Denis O’Donovan who have been the main driving forces of the Junior B team, not just since I have been playing but for long before my time.